This is the most comprehensive guide to pain and suffering settlements online.

 In addition, you may be able to get compensation for emotional and psychological trauma in addition to pain and suffering.

 For instance, a scar on your face can cause painful feelings of continuous embarrassment and insecurity.
-Insurance companies typically pay more for the pain and suffering from facial scars than scars on other parts of the body.
+Insurance companies typically pay more for pain and suffering damages from facial scars than scars on other parts of the body.

 As compared to woman, men typically get less compensation for pain and suffering for a scar.
 I settled a case for $31,500 for a man after a hotel glass shower door broke and cut his ankle.

 A photo of the scar about a year and a half after the accident is below.

 Almost the entire settlement was for pain and suffering.
 If the cut had left this scar on his face, instead of his ankle, the case would’ve been worth much more.

 You can ask the insurance company for any amount that you believe your pain and suffering is worth.
 However, the insurance adjuster will typically offer an amount that he or she thinks is fair.

 If you can’t reach an agreement with the insurance company, you can sue and let a jury decide.

 Some claimants make the mistake of asking for too little in pain and suffering compensation.
 This can be a costly mistake.

 Personal injury cases involve contingency fees, where lawyers are paid a percentage of the total settlement.
 This percentage includes the portion of pain and suffering damages.